WayneEdwards/musical-giggle/Develop/README.md

     >##**_Installation_**

     ```
-    Download or clone from GitHub repo and install dependencies such as inquirer and node.js from npm lib
+    Downloading or cloning the GITHUB repo and installing npm depencies.
     ```

     >##**_Usage_**

-    Use CLI terminal to type node commands to prompt the programt ask a series of questions.
+    Using node.js and the inquirernpm package.

     >##**_Credits_**